Treat this as a note of caution...

 That was to be my last pub in Luton on this occasion.

-Maybe they'll be a surge in real ale pubs when CAMRA move their HQ to the town later this year.
+Maybe there will be a surge in real ale pubs when CAMRA move their HQ to the town later this year.

 I hopped back aboard a busy bus and whizzed along the busway again, returning to Dunstable.
 The remainder of the evening was to be spent in a very modern Wetherspoon's pub...